qcif/rdsi-arms/README.md

 The **Allocation Request Management System** (ARMS) is a software system for managing requests for the allocation of RDSI storage.
+It captures the information in a request for storage, tracks that request through the process of assessing and (if approved) the provisioning storage for it.

 The **Research Data Storage Infrastructure** (RDSI) is a project to increase the sharing and re-use of research related data in